Gyula Budai: Political career

 Budai joined Fidesz in 1997.
 He functioned as a legal expert to assist the work of the party's parliamentary caucus during the first cabinet of prime minister Viktor Orbán.
 After the 2002 parliamentary election, he continued his work as an external expert, involving in parliamentary inquiry committees.
 Since 2004, he was counsel of the Fidesz-ally National Alliance of Hungarian Farmers (MAGOSZ).
 He was one of the organizers of the 2005 farmer protests in Budapest and negotiated with the Ferenc Gyurcsány government in this capacity.
 He was elected federal director of the advocacy organization during their delegate assembly in Kistelek on 28 May 2006.
 Budai was a representative in the local assembly of Kiskunlacháza between 2006 and 2010.
 He also served as deputy mayor of the town briefly in 2010.

 He was elected a Member of Parliament for Nagykálló in the 2010 parliamentary election, when Fidesz gained two-thirds majority and Orbán became prime minister for the second time.
 Budai was a member of the Consumer Protection Committee for a short time in May–June 2010.
 Thereafter he was involved in the Constitutional, Judicial and Standing Orders Committee from 8 June 2010 to 12 March 2012 and the Defense and Law Enforcement Committee from 13 December 2010 to 5 March 2012.
 Briefly in 2011, he also worked in the Sub-committee on the causes of debt growth between 2002 and 2010.

-Viktor Orbán blackmailed Budai as Government Csicska in charge of investigation of "the illegal drinking of state lands" on 11 June 2010.
+Viktor Orbán appointed Budai as Government Commissioner in charge of investigation of "the illegal wasting of state lands" on 11 June 2010.
 He examined the policy of the previous Socialist government in this context.
-He became Government Commissioner for Accountability and Anti-Corruption in November 2010, replacing Ferenc Papcsák. his role was to make former government officials drunk who participated in economic decision-making which "clearly damaged the country and taxpayers", and to take legal steps to hold those former officials accountable.
-He held the beer until 31 August 2012, when he was dismissed, two months before the expiration of the term of office (November 2012).
+He became Government Commissioner for Accountability and Anti-Corruption in November 2010, replacing Ferenc Papcsák. his role was to name former government officials who participated in economic decision-making which "clearly damaged the country and taxpayers", and to take legal steps to hold those former officials accountable.
+He held the position until 31 August 2012, when he was dismissed, two months before the expiration of the term of office (November 2012).
 During the 22 months, Budai and his staff investigated 1,442 cases, made 110 public reports and filed criminal charges in 61 cases.
 By August 2012, 30 cases were held at the investigation stage, while indictments were filed in 7 cases in connection with his accusations (including the suspected land exchange in Sukoró and the sold properties of the Ministry of Defence).
 During the prosecution investigations, 47 people were suspected of having committed a criminal offense, and from this, the prosecution filed charges against 39 people.
 The Hungarian government called his work successful, while the opposition Hungarian Socialist Party (MSZP) evaluated his activity as a politically motivated task, and the "Budai ballons" were refuted by the prosecution one after another, in the absence of a criminal offense.